aatack/Qualia/SCRATCH.md

       - This is difficult as then questions are raised about how to bind those values in the presence or absence of other optional arguments
         - We do need to solve this problem anyway, though, so it might still be fine
   - [ ] Is the setup here actually enough to just define all the lower-level components outright?

 - [ ] Which lower-level components do we need to make a system for building user interfaces?
+- Having thought about this a bit more, I reckon there is actually a concise and elegant solution for this kind of problem
+  - To rehash the problem: we would like to come up with some kind of data structure (an "entity") that can manage its value, as a piece of state, efficiently with respect to external changes to some part of it
+    - This is similar to a typical observer model, but adopts an extremely top-down approach
+    - Any data structure should be able to be an entity, probably by tagging it with some kind of metadata containing its handler
+  - Should entities need to respond to changes globally - in some outer entity - or only those within their scope?
+    - It's probably easier for everyone involved if we limit it to changes within the scope.
+Then the top-down approach works better as you don't need to assume some kind of global state; you need only know about things that have been passed to you explicitly
+  - So the interface should look something like this: an entity takes a set of internal, local, and global scopes, and transforms them into a new set of scopes
+    - The internal scope is the state maintained by the entity itself.
+This may be any collection, but is assumed to be a map, and may be tagged with a list of "paths" whose values have been deemed to change.
+This will come from some external source
+      - Note that **changes will not have been applied already**; these could probably be considered to be "requests" rather than "notifications" and, as such, should probably map to the new values
+    - The local scope is the set of arguments passed to the entity.
+It will typically be a vector of values
+      - I'm a little skeptical of the exact place the arguments hold in the whole system.
+I do think it's necessary, as we want to pass some values down without their necessarily being tracked by the state internally.
+We may also not want them to be passed down to children by default, which is the purpose of the global context/scope
+        - As a side note, it seems that a lot of problems actually resolve down to this issue of assumed context: see, for example, building up modules with assumed imports; or defining patterns that always assume they're operating on a single value.
+One to put more thought into...
+        - Semantically, arguments/local scope could also be justified as representing values which, if changed, don't automatically propagate down to children
+          - For example, a change in the theme (in the global scope) may affect children even if the immediately-called entity doesn't consume the theme itself
+      - Arguments will typically not be annotated with changed paths, though I suppose I don't see why that shouldn't be possible
+        - Perhaps, when looking at changed paths, we should consider a `nil` value to mean that everything has changed, and a rerun is necessary.
+Whereas an empty vector/map would mean that we have verified nothing has changed
+    - The global scope is a context containing values made available to the entity.
+The entity is notified of changes in the global scope, rather than having them requested; they have already been made and it must update its state accordingly
+      - This will typically be presented as a map, with metadata indicating a set of paths that have been updated
+        - Note that paths are defined as per `get-in`
+  - Note that the internal scope, local scope, and global scope could equally be referred to as the state, arguments, and context respectively
+  - The fairly general nature of entities means they can be easily composed and chained together, with one entity modifying the various scopes before passing them onto the next one
+    - Once they've all completed, it's probably only the state/internal scope that you're interested in
+      - This presents itself quite well to having lazy parameters, I think, as it could simply contain keys that map to functions instead of values
+  - For the sake of improved visibility it's probably best if, at least by convention, values are stored in the entity's state (albeit under scoped keys) rather than in the metadata